 The lasting impact of text neck and distracted phone use on today’s young people will be costly.
 Therefore, the public needs to be educated about the risks of distracted phone use and reducing this distracted behavior.

 If you begin noticing pain, spasms, or irritation around the neck, shoulders, or back make an appointment with a professional chiropractor.
 Explain when the pain occurred, the severity, and the activity that started it.
 A simple adjustment may be all that is needed to get re-aligned and gain relief from pain caused by overuse.
 A chiropractor can also help decrease the chances of the injury worsening over time.

-The information herein on "Phone-Related Neck and Head Injuries El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Phone-Related Neck and Head Injuries El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.